georgetown-cset/Compute_Survey_2022/README.md

 2. ❓ The survey instrument; and
 3. 📊 Analytical scripts (in Python and R) for cleaning, visualizing, and analyzing survey responses.

+The survey resulted in:

+1. A 2023 CSET [report](https://cset.georgetown.edu/publication/the-main-resource-is-the-human/) by Micah Musser, Rebecca Gelles, Veronica Kinoshita, Catherine Aiken, and Andrew Lohn; and
+2. A conference paper at AAAI-24 by Rebecca Gelles, Veronica Kinoshita, Micah Musser, and James Dunham.

+The online appendix for the conference paper can be found [here](AAAI-24-Appendix.pdf).

 ### Using This Repository

 We are **not** releasing raw data associated with survey responses, due to IRB restrictions associated with this survey project.
 As a result, this repository primarily functions 1) to offer transparency regarding the analysis methods employed in this research and 2) to provide additional analytical results not included in our final paper.